June 14, 2021

 Hartnell College continues to register students for its Summer and Fall 2021 terms, both of which include a substantial return to in-person learning, as well as classes with a blend of online and in-person instruction and others that will be fully online.

-Most summer courses will start this coming Monday, June 7, but some will start on June 14, including the first-ever classes at Hartnell’s new Soledad Education Center and its expanded center in King City.
+Most summer courses will start this coming Monday, June 7, but some will start on June 14.
+Also, student services are starting for the first time at Hartnell’s new Soledad Education Center and its expanded center in King City.

 Construction on both centers was completed this spring, and a third center in Castroville is scheduled for completion next spring.
 All were funded by the voter-approved Measure T bond, along with a new center for nursing and health sciences, classroom modernization and transformed landscaping on Hartnell’s Main Campus in Salinas.